cyberjunky/3commas-cyber-bots/README.md

 ```

 ## Donate
-If you enjoyed this project — or just feeling generous — consider sending a small donation.
-Using the PayPal button or one of the wallets below. :v:
+If you enjoyed this project -and want to support further improvement and development- consider sending a small donation using the PayPal button or one of the Crypto Wallets below. :v:
 <a href="https://www.paypal.me/cyberjunkynl/"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg" height="40" align="right"></a>

 Wallets: